-Nearly seven hundred thousand visitors see the House of Parliament annually.
+Seven hundred thousand visitors see the House of Parliament annually.
 The building is open nearly every day of the year for visits led by trained guides who speak numerous languages.
-After purchasing their tickets, groups depart from the newly inaugurated Visitor Centre to take a tour of approximately 50 minutes through the most beautiful rooms in the building.
+After purchasing their tickets, groups depart from the Visitor Centre to take a tour of approximately 50 minutes through the most beautiful rooms in the building.

-Of the twenty-eight staircases in the House of Parliament, the tour begins with a climb up the decorative, gold-plated Staircase XVII to the most spectacular floor of the building, the main floor.
+Of the twenty-eight staircases in the House of Parliament, the tour begins with a climb up the decorative, gold-plated City Side Staircase XVII to the most spectacular floor of the building, the main floor.
 Framed by statues, stained glass windows and rich, decorative frescoes, this urban corridor offers a lovely view of the recently renovated Kossuth Square, the Main Square of the Nation.

-Afterwards, visitors can marvel at the hall that once housed the Upper House and now hosts conferences and meetings.
+Afterwards, visitors can marvel at the hall of the former Chamber of Peers and now hosts conferences and meetings.
 The Hall boasts panels made of Slavonian oak, gold-plated decorations, excellent acoustics and a gallery of several floors.
 The seats have been arranged in a horseshoe shape.
 A huge oak podium with space for the Speaker and the Member speaking emerges at the heels.
 Paintings of the coats of arms of Hungary's royal families can be seen on the main wall behind the podium, with murals depicting the historical role of the nobility on both sides.
 The splendid composition of tables and benches with seating for 453 Members is arranged in seven neat rows, stunning in magnificent brown, green and red.